FridayBlessed/personal-site/README.md

 # MY PERSONAL WEBSITE

-This Repository contaisn the source code for my personal website.
+This Repository contains the source code for my personal website.
 It includes HTML, CSS & JAVASCRIPT.

 ## Features.